-The Master’s programme in Psychology offers a scientific education that prepares students for the professional practice.
-The curriculum consists of a core study programme and various specialisations (in the German-language programme in Clinical Psychology, Psychological Diagnostics & Intervention and a combination of subjects in Social Psychology & Clinical Psychology; in the English-language programme in Business & Economic Psychology and in Clinical Psychology & Public Mental Health).
+The Master’s programme in Psychology offers a scientific education preparing students for the professional practice.
+The curriculum consists of a core study programme and various specialisations (in the German-language programme in Clinical Psychology, Psychological Diagnostics & Intervention and in Social Psychology & Clinical Psychology; in the English-language programme in Business & Economic Psychology and in Clinical Psychology & Public Mental Health).
 The degree entitles the holder to use the title of psychologist in Austria in accordance with the Austrian Psychologists Act (together with a Bachelor’s degree in psychology).

 Application & admission period